Tensor-Network-Based Unraveling of Non-Markovian Dynamics in Large Spin Chains via the Influence Martingale Approach: Numerical Implementation, Results and Discussions

-The expectation value of an observable $\hat{O}$ in the state $\rho(t)$ is given by $\mathrm{Tr}(\hat{O}\rho)$, which can equivalently be expressed as an ensemble average, $\langle \hat{O} \rangle_t = \mathbb{E}\!\left[\mu_t \, \langle \psi(t) | \hat{O} | \psi(t) \rangle \right]$, where the average is taken over all stochastic trajectories at time $t$, weighted by the corresponding martingale factor $\mu_t$.
-We simulate the temporal evolution of the local observable $O_i = X^{[i]}$ in the transverse-field Ising chain.
+The expectation value of an observable $\hat{O}$ in the state $\rho(t)$ is given by $\mathrm{Tr}(\hat{O}\rho)$, which can equivalently be expressed as an {normalized ensemble average, $\langle \hat{O} \rangle_t = \frac{\mathbb{E}\!\left[\mu_t \, \langle \psi(t) | \hat{O} | \psi(t) \rangle \right]}{\mathbb{E}[\mu_t]}$}, where the average is taken over all stochastic trajectories at time $t$, weighted by the corresponding martingale factor $\mu_t$. {In the infinite-trajectory limit \(\mathbb{E}[\mu_t]=1\), while the explicit normalization is retained in finite samples to compensate or statistical fluctuations of the martingale weights.} We simulate the temporal evolution of the local observable $O_i = X^{[i]}$ {at site $i$,} in the transverse-field Ising chain.
 In the absence of noise, the coherent dynamics of the closed system are governed by the Hamiltonian $H_0$ (Eq.~\eqref{eq:nu1}), where the $ZZ$ term favors ferromagnetic alignment of neighboring spins along the $z$-axis, while the transverse-field term involving $X$ induces spin polarization along the $x$-axis through quantum spin flips.
 The expectation value $\langle O_i \rangle = \langle X^{[i]} \rangle$ thus quantifies the local transverse magnetization arising from the competition between the nearest-neighbor interaction-induced ordering along the $z$-direction and the transverse-field-driven spin alignment along the $x$-axis.
 The coherent dynamics generated by $H_0$ are modified in the presence of environmental noise, where different noise operators $L_k$ lead to distinct dissipative effects on the system’s evolution. \\